Javascript Menu by Deluxe-Menu.com

 8. Entries

-(b) The preferred log format for computer entries is Cabrillo.
-Entrants unsure of what information is required for a particular Contest are encouraged to use software which provides full support for WIA contests.
+(b) The preferred log format for computer entries is Cabrillo V3.0.
+Entrants unsure of what information is required for a particular Contest are encouraged to use software that provides full support for WIA contests.

-(c) Computer entries must be named with the stations callsign and the extension .log.
-Portable stations should use a hyphen, eg vk3xyz-p.log.
-For Cabrillo entries this is the only file that is required.
+(c) Computer entries must be named with the stations callsign and the extension .log. i.e. CALLSIGN.LOG

-(d) The log entry robot must be used for online entry to all WIA contests unless indicated otherwise in the rules of a particular Contest.
+(d) The log entry robot or vklogchecker.com must be used for online entry to all WIA contests unless indicated otherwise in the rules of a particular Contest.

-(e) Paper logs should be sent to WIA national office.
-Acknowledgement will be sent if a stamped, addressed postcard or IRC is enclosed.
+(e) Paper logs should be sent to the address as indicated in the relevant rules.
+Acknowledgement will be sent if a stamped, addressed envelope is enclosed.

 (f) Paper logs (and any not in Cabrillo format) must ensure the following information is shown for each contact: Time, Callsign worked, RS(T)/serial sent, RS(T)/ serial received, other data (specific to the contest), new bonus/multiplier, QSO points.